Platform

 AI Agents Examples: Why Every Organization Hired the Same Way (Until Now)

 High-volume hiring breaks traditional recruiting.
 When 1,500 graduate nurses apply in 2 weeks or a million applications arrive annually across geographies, recruiters face a paradox: manually screen all those candidates fast enough while maintaining a high standard of talent.
 For HR leaders staring down this impossible reality, AI agents show a path forward.
-52% of executives in Generative AI (GenAI) using organizations have AI agents in production, implementing them across many use cases.
+Fifty-two percent of executives in Generative AI (GenAI) using organizations have AI agents in production, implementing them across many use cases.
 For HR, agentic AI has progressed from experimental to operational.

 This blog walks through real-world AI agent examples and explores how these agentic AI use cases are reshaping talent acquisition.
 Three companies — a healthcare system overwhelmed by seasonal hiring spikes, a security staffing firm juggling regional complexity, and a leading home healthcare provider scaling rapidly implemented agents to solve distinct, industry-specific constraints.